jorgetp/dbverify/README.md

   * ```results.html```: the ouput of the Python script
 * ```README.md```: this readme

-## Presentation
-For the sake of presentation, we recommend you indent with 2-space tabs in your editor.

 ## How to DBVerify
 Execute the ```Makefile``` which does the following: